Our Review of Rosetta Stone

 If you’re interested in learning how to build an effective language learning study routine, we have an article about just that – check it out here.

 The bottom line – Is Rosetta Stone worth your time and money?

 Can you actually learn a language with Rosetta Stone?
 Is Rosetta Stone worth your time and money?
-The short answer: yes, but it’s best when used with a supplementary resource; you shouldn’t rely on Rosetta Stone as your only source of learning material.
+The short answer: yes, but don’t let it be your only resource.
+You should treat Rosetta Stone as one part of a broad selection of language learning tools.

 Rosetta Stone has loads of useful content with high quality audio and vibrant images which help make the material stick in your brain.
 You’ll learn vocabulary related to everyday things you interact with (foods, household objects, countries and locations, etc.) and you’ll learn how to describe objects and situations in detail.
 The program is often trying to teach you a certain grammatical concept; it can feel rote to repeat sentences like, “These clothes are from India,” or, “These pastries are from France,” but the material does get more interesting as you reach the higher levels.

 We recommend using Rosetta Stone to improve your vocabulary and accent but it shouldn’t be the only resource in your toolkit.
 We’d recommend working with a tutor one day per week (Wyzant is a good resource) in order to study grammatical structures, using Anki to study new vocabulary every day (guide here), and then using Rosetta Stone for 20-30 minutes every day as an additional booster resource.

 – written by Drew Grubba for Smarter Language.
 Drew has ACTFL-certified proficiency in Swedish, German, Portuguese, French and Spanish.
 He’s also studied Mandarin Chinese, Norwegian and Dutch, and is currently learning Russian.

 Disclaimer: Rosetta Stone is a property of IXL Learning Inc.